What is CX and why does it matter?

 • Charge higher fees: Firms participating in this study told us that they achieved a higher level of average fees charged (net 59 per cent compared to net 44 per cent).

-The infographics above are based on Beaton Benchmarks surveys as well as the State of Client Experience in Professional Services 2022 report.
+Above infographics are based on Beaton Benchmarks surveys as well as the State of Client Experience in Professional Services 2022 report.
 They showcase just how important CX is for professional services firms.

 The bottom line is CX will have a huge impact determining your firm’s bottom line in years to come.